 What Actually Gets Affected

 If you own it alone, it freezes.
 Bank accounts, retirement funds, your primary house, your business, even most digital files with a dollar sign attached.
-Anything held jointly—or with a solid beneficiary—may avoid the judge.
+Anything held jointly or with a solid beneficiary may avoid the judge.
 A transfer-on-death title on your pickup can move faster than court orders.
 But most people miss something.
 They leave at least one asset hanging solely in their name.
-That’s all it takes for the process to start.
+That is all it takes for the process to start.

 Business owners especially feel the hit.
-Without a plan, there’s no one with the clear legal right to cut paychecks, sign checks for supplies, or negotiate contracts.
+Without a plan, there is no one with the clear legal right to cut paychecks, sign checks for supplies, or negotiate contracts.
 Employees may go unpaid.
 Vendors turn sour.
 The court can take weeks to appoint someone, by which time damage is already done.
-If you have dependents, the clock ticks.
-The money set aside to support disabled children or an aging parent might not get released until lawyers untangle the mess.
-Families sometimes go without, waiting for papers to clear.

 How to Keep Control: Powers of Attorney and Living Trusts

 You avoid the slow machinery of the court by acting early.
-In Missouri, two documents hold the line—a durable power of attorney and a living trust.
+In Missouri, two documents hold the line: a durable power of attorney and a living trust.
 A durable power of attorney lets you pick a person you trust.
-That person becomes your “agent” for money, or for health, or both—depending on what you sign.
-“Durable” means their power continues if you lose your bearings.
-For medical choices, a separate healthcare power of attorney is still best.
+That person becomes your agent for money, or for health, or both depending on what you sign.
+Durable means their power continues if you lose your bearings.
+Under RSMo 404.705, the document must include specific durability language to remain valid after incapacity.

 A revocable living trust can run quietly in the background.
-You transfer your property to a trust while you’re still sharp.
+You transfer your property to a trust while you are still sharp.
 As the trustee, you manage everything as always.
 But if something happens, your successor steps in.
 No judge, no delays, no public hearings.
 Your trustee pays bills, keeps the lights on, manages the house.
-Your business stays operational, and personal affairs get handled behind the scenes—not in public records.
+Your business stays operational, and personal affairs get handled behind the scenes, not in public records.

 Why Planning Protects More Than Your Dollars